meghavarshini/meghavarshini.github.io/README.md

 Includes the following:
 - Link to all socials and academic affiliations
-- publications
+- Publications
-- teachign exprience
+- Teaching exprience
 - Resume
 - Photo and relevant details